Radio Dabanga: Controversies and state censorship

 While Radio Dabanga has a large audience in Sudan, the organization has been criticized by the Sudanese government in the past.
 The station has survived a number of government efforts to take TV Satellite and shortwave radio broadcasts off-air, including attempts at jamming and prosecution of reporters.

 Television blocking

 Radio Dabanga's TV satellite channel was first set up in 2013 with Arabsat.
 After being taken down by the company in 2015 due to requests by the Sudanese government, Radio Dabanga began broadcasting with Nilesat instead.
 At the time, Arabsat stated that "Radio Dabanga is considered an enemy of the Sudanese government, it's not about a few controversial news items but about the whole station."

 Radio Dabanga's channel was taken down from Nilesat in February 2018 due to a new request from the Sudanese government.
 Faisal El Bagir of the network of Journalists for Human Rights stated at the time: "This measure illustrates that the regime does not tolerate independent opinions and voices, especially when it comes to the voices of those who would otherwise never be heard."
 After that, Radio Dabanga has been broadcasting via Eutelsat, a Paris-based broadcasting company.

-Since the Sudanese revolution, Radio Dabanga has increased its coverage by expanding the number of reporters and stringers based in the country.